BrunoSette/omnireno/src/content/basements/index.md

       link: /contact

   - title: "Our Seamless Renovation Process"
-    content: "At OmniReno, we believe that transforming your basement should be an exciting, stress-free experience.
-Our process begins with a personalized consultation where we listen to your ideas and assess your space.
-From there, our expert designers create a plan that reflects your vision, followed by detailed planning and scheduling.
-Our skilled team then brings your dream basement to life with precision, ensuring minimal disruption to your daily life.
-Finally, we conduct a thorough walkthrough to ensure every detail meets our high standards—and yours."
+    content: "At OmniReno, we specialize in transforming basements from underutilized storage areas into vibrant, functional spaces that enhance your lifestyle.
+Whether you envision a new rental unit or a dream basement for your family and friends, we’re here to bring your ideas to life.
+Let us help you create a basement that not only adds valuable square footage but also elevates the comfort and value of your home."
     images:
       - "/images/painting.webp"
     button: